or art to be a consumer

 The European Parliament firstly extended the scope of the law that was originally created and designed for the manufacture of industrial medicines (generics).
 Newly, the subject of this law is everything that presents itself as " healing " or " acting preventively ".
 Note that this EU regulation (apparently deliberately) does not provide for the definition of its subject matter in substance but, depending on how it is spoken, what information the customer receives when purchasing them.

-The grower, processor, or vendor of medicinal plants, so long as he wants to continue to indicate their medicinal effects, has to comply with this law, ie he must become a pharmaceutical company and register all individual products as well as industrial medicines.
+The grower, processor, or vendor of medicinal plants, so long as he wants to continue to indicate their healing effects, has to comply with this law, ie he has to become a pharmaceutical company and all individual products are registered as industrial drugs.
 However, it is unfeasible for the ordinary herbalist (for example, for reasons of high fees), not to mention that it would be absurd if every herbalist registered his rape, jitrocel, maternal sip, ...
 This is the real reason why everyone started herbs to be sold as dietary supplements .

 The conclusions outlined above are simplified but not exaggerated.
 Thanks to the EU, a large proportion of medicinal plants are not legally sold in the Czech Republic .
 For the rest, no healing effects can be explained .
 If you do not believe, you can spend 3 months yourself studying European laws - they are written positively complicated.
 But that does not diminish their validity.
 They are written to cut off consumers from natural healing sources and create a monopoly of synthetic drugs.

 It was nothing to say that, on a memorable day on November 17, 2012, the dragon horse of the Brussels Anti-Palestinian Rules, Commissioner John Dallis, was deposed for corruption , unfortunately the bad laws remained for him.